Break the Ice (song): Music video

 Originally, the remix with Fabolous was initially to be released as the album's third single and have a music video with a chair dancing sequence similar to the video for Spears' 2000 single "Stronger".
 However, due to her personal life struggles at the time, this idea was cancelled and Spears came up with the idea for creating an animated video instead.

-The music video for "Break the Ice" was made in an anime-influenced animation style in South Korea and was directed by Robert Hales.
+The music video for "Break the Ice" was directed by Robert Hales.
+It was created with an anime-influenced animation style and was produced by a South Korean animation studio called "Studio Animal".
+Hong Seong-gun, an animator who participated in the production, included his son's name ("홍치우" and "CHIWOO"), which can be seen throughout the video.
 It premiered on March 12, 2008 at BlackoutBall.com, a website created exclusively for the premiere, in which fans could access a chat room.

 The video begins with Spears wearing a short black bodysuit and knee-high black boots, standing on the roofs of a futuristic city.
 As the first verse begins, she breaks into a research facility and battles with suited henchmen.
 Spears ends up gaining access to a highly secured laboratory and walks through aisles of clones held in liquid cocoons.
 She sees that one is a clone of her, kisses her and plants a bomb on the tank.
 After this, Spears infiltrates the base of the apparent villain, kissing him, and then destroying him, revealing him to be a robot also.
 From there, she dodges a bullet and sets off a panic among the newly arrived henchmen, meanwhile the bomb's timer runs lower and lower.
 Next, there is a wide shot of the building exploding, while Spears is jumping and "Victory" is depicted on the side of the structure.
 The video ends with the phrase "To be continued...".

 Live performances

 A remix of "Break the Ice" was used as a video interlude during The Circus Starring Britney Spears (2009).
 The song was performed for the first time in 2013, during Spears' Las Vegas residency Britney: Piece of Me.
 Halfway through the performance of "Gimme More", Spears and her dancers, wearing cowboy-inspired plaid and denim outfits, performed a fragment of "Break the Ice", which was then followed by a dance routine which pays tribute to Michael Jackson and then "Piece of Me".
 In the revamp of the concert in 2016, the song was moved to the first act of the show with a different choreography.
-A similar performance was done by Spears during her concert on the 2016 Apple Music Festival on September 27, 2016.
+Spears also performed it during her concert at the 2016 Apple Music Festival on September 27, 2016.

 According to rehearsal videos published at Spears' social media accounts in late 2018, "Break the Ice" was set to be performed at her planned residency Britney: Domination prior to its cancellation.